nlehuen/babble/README.md

 - [x] object literals & scope
 - [x] optional type declaration for variables and parameters, not enforced (for documentation only).
 - [x] "native" functions : `print`/`println` (or `affiche`/`afficherc` in French !), `assert` (or `suppose`).
+- [x] directly use Java classes from within Babble.

 Implementation features :